Forrest Griffin: Griffin vs. Silva

 After recovery, Griffin signed on to fight pound-for-pound stalwart Anderson Silva at UFC 101.
-Griffin was slated to take on Brazilian Thiago Silva, but on April 28, 2009, UFC President Dana White confirmed that he would instead accommodate Anderson's return to the light heavyweight division following his middleweight title defense against Thales Leites at UFC 97.
+Griffin was slated to take on Brazilian Anderson Silva, but on April 28, 2009, UFC President Dana White confirmed that he would instead accommodate Anderson's return to the light heavyweight division following his middleweight title defense against Thales Leites at UFC 97.
 During the bout, Griffin was knocked down three times in the first round by Silva.
 Before the third knockdown, Griffin charged Silva with a flurry of punches, all of which were avoided by sways from Silva, who then countered with a compact right hand whilst retreating, knocking Griffin out.

 After the fight, Griffin got up from the canvas, left the cage, and jogged out of the arena.
 It was initially suggested that Griffin was rushed to a hospital due to a dislocated jaw and trouble hearing in one ear.
 However, it turned out there was no injury to Griffin's jaw.

 Both fighters were awarded $60,000 as Fight of the Night bonuses and Silva received an additional $60,000 in bonus money for Knockout of the Night.

 Griffin vs. Ortiz II

 When Mark Coleman got injured and had to drop out of his matchup against Tito Ortiz, Griffin accepted a rematch against Ortiz at UFC 106.
 Griffin also wore white and black fight shorts instead of his trademark tan shorts for the fight.
 Griffin went on to win the gory battle by split decision, showing superior striking skills and a stronger ground game than in their previous fight.
-After the fight Griffin said, “Tito was a great fight for me to come back, we’ll have to do a third that’s 1-1 man.”
+After the fight Griffin said, "Tito was a great fight for me to come back, we'll have to do a third that's 1–1 man."
 With a split decision in both of their fights, Griffin seemed more than willing to get a rubber match put together with Ortiz to settle the score once and for all.
-“You could tell he was a guy getting ready for Mark Coleman, no offense, and he’s a guy coming off back surgery.
-We’ll do it again, I won’t break my foot, he’ll be in better shape,” commented Griffin.
+"You could tell he was a guy getting ready for Mark Coleman, no offense, and he's a guy coming off back surgery.
+We'll do it again, I won't break my foot, he'll be in better shape," commented Griffin.

 Shoulder injury

-Griffin was expected to face Antônio Rogério Nogueira on May 29, 2010 at UFC 114, but Griffin pulled out of the fight due to a shoulder injury.
+Griffin was expected to face Antônio Rogério Nogueira on May 29, 2010, at UFC 114, but Griffin pulled out of the fight due to a shoulder injury.
 He was replaced by Jason Brilz.

 Griffin vs. Franklin

-Griffin faced former UFC Middleweight Champion Rich Franklin on February 5, 2011 at UFC 126.
+Griffin faced former UFC Middleweight Champion Rich Franklin on February 5, 2011, at UFC 126.
 Griffin controlled the majority of the fight: in the first round he took Franklin down and controlled him on the ground and in the second he used superior kicks and combinations to knock Franklin down.
 Griffin went on to win by unanimous decision.